 The more difficult task that must first be tackled, is identifying and arranging the widely varied designs.
 There are lots of opinions, often conflicting, about the nomenclature surrounding this topic, but herein the author has attempted to develop a framework for evaluating and defining these systems more concisely.
 To do so, these considerations must start at the most basic concept of auto-loading firearms – harnessing energy from a shot to drive the action of the gun.

 When the round in the chamber of a hypothetical gun is detonated, the powder burns to create rapidly expanding gases, which exert outward pressure and force in all directions.
-In general, the force directed forwards is expressed by driving the bullet out the barrel, the rearward force expressed as recoil energy, and the remaining outward forces expressed as contained (hopefully) chamber pressure.
+In general, the force directed forward is expressed by driving the bullet out of the barrel, the rearward force expressed as recoil energy, and the remaining outward forces expressed as contained (hopefully) chamber pressure.
 At the core of all auto-loading designs is the balance between using and containing that pressure – open the breech too late and there isn’t enough force remaining to drive the action; open it too early and risk burst casings, gas, and shrapnel.

 Therefore, in categorizing these arms, the central focus will be given to defining them by the mechanisms that lock, or otherwise balance, these forces.
 Ancillary to these categories are the closely related operating systems that harness the energy of firing to manipulate these locking mechanisms.
 While there are many other ways these guns may be categorized (by fire control design, magazine loading and feeding methods, etc.), the variation found in these are not as critical to the core functions of the actions of these guns as are locking and operating systems, and are therefore not going to be widely considered in the following.

 The energy of firing can be harnessed in many ways and by many mechanisms, but in general these can be narrowed down into three broad categories: unlocked systems, locked systems, and delayed systems.